• Skip to primary navigation

 To read more about the health benefits of matcha, check out - Healthline’s “7 Proven Ways Matcha Tea Improves Your Health".

-Another option is to make this vanilla matcha latte into a frosty treat!!
+Another option is to make this vanilla matcha latte recipe into a frosty treat!!

 Pour the iced version of the latte (ice cubes and all) in a blender and mix.